Masked cardinal

 The masked cardinal (Paroaria nigrogenis) is a bird species in the tanager family (Thraupidae).
 It is not very closely related to the cardinals proper (Cardinalidae).

-It is found in Trinidad, far north-eastern Colombia and northern Venezuela.
+It is found in Trinidad, far north-eastern Colombia, and northern Venezuela.
 It was previously considered conspecific with the red-capped cardinal (Paroaria gularis), from which it differs by the black ear-coverts and the red (not black) lower throat and upper chest.
 Additionally, its lower mandible is typically whitish, but this is not entirely consistent, as it occasionally is pale flesh-coloured.
-This distinctive taxon as a distinct species, as suggested by the lack of hybridization with P. g. gularis in the limited area of overlap in southern Venezuela.
+This distinctive taxon is a distinct species, as suggested by the lack of hybridization with P. g. gularis in the limited area of overlap in southern Venezuela.
 The common name masked cardinal was suggested.